adityas0911/CCBD-Project/README.md

 docker-compose up -d
 ```

-This will start the Spark master and worker containers in detached mode.
+This will start the pyspark master and worker containers in detached mode.

-### 3. Access the Spark Containers
+### 3. Access the pyspark Containers

 You will need a total of two separate terminals to interact with the Spark containers.
 Here's how you can proceed: